adventuregamestudio/ags-manual-source/UpgradeTo40.md

 ### 32-bit colors everywhere

-When referring to colors in script and properties, AGS previously used its own 16-bit color format, but this now has changed to support 32-bit `AARRGGBB` colors everywhere.
+When referring to colors in script and properties, AGS had its own 16-bit color format, but this now has changed to support 32-bit `AARRGGBB` colors everywhere.

 ### New Script Compiler and RTTI